eliazonta/learning-R/README.md

-# learning-R
+# Learning R

-This repo will be full of examples and maybe wrong code but it's just me stepping through R language
+This repo will be full of examples and (maybe wrong) code but it's just me stepping through R language